Ruin Lust: Guide To the Ancient Dolmens of Antequera Spain

 Renaissance and Romantic Period painters romanticized Roman ruins.
 Eugene Atget photographed whatever bits of medieval Paris he could find in the post-Haussmann era, creating a visual catalogue of past French culture.
 Even today, artists seek out and memorialize decaying places.

 According to one expert, ruins are an emotional outlet because we like to "savour the frisson of decline and fall, of wholeness destabilised."
 They're a symbol of our own experiences of loss and wreckage, a warning that life is fleeting.

 I also like ruins for the same reasons I like Game of Thrones.
 They're a hefty dose of fantasy-like escapism and time travel.
 George R.R.
 Martin's books are thick with ruins.
 Indeed, much of Game of Thrones was filmed at ancient moldering castles to capture a magical time.

 Other people like ruins for their fragmentary nature, or for the fact that they nostalgically turn back time and connect us to a cultural or historical moment.
 Some folks are so imbued with ruin lust that they steal artifacts or stones from official sites.
-Just last month, a tourist was just caught red handing stealing archaeological fragments from Pompeii.
+Recently, a tourist was just caught red handing stealing archaeological fragments from Pompeii.

-The particular ruins that were my target on my recent geographical cure in Andalusian were 5,000 years old and located in the Spanish-Baroque village of Antequera.
+The particular ruins that were my target on my recent road trip in Andalusia were 5,000 years old and located in the Spanish-Baroque village of Antequera.
 The white pueblo village unexpectedly stole my heart.
 It lured me in, like a fish on a hook, with its swoonful scenery and amazing architecture.

 I had no choice but to stay and absorb all its secrets.